andeedotnet/gpsd_viewer/readme.md

 # GPSD Viewer

-A lightweight Go server that connects to a `gpsd` daemon, processes live GPS data, and serves it as JSON via a web interface.
+A lightweight GPSD Client that connects to a `gpsd` daemon, processes live GPS data, and serves it as JSON via a web interface.

 ## 🌍 Features